michiard/CLOUDS-LAB/C-S.md

 ## Reading (Textual) Input Data in the Mapper

-This is the class you're looking for:: `org.apache.hadoop.mapreduce.lib.input.TextInputFormat<K,V>`
+This is the class you're looking for: `org.apache.hadoop.mapreduce.lib.input.TextInputFormat<K,V>`

 Precisely, this is the class hierarchy: